arcticleo/slugr/README.md

 This will slugify the content of the source attribute `:title` and store the result in the target attribute `:slug`.

-Note that Slugify _does not_ provide migrations.
+Note that Slugr _does not_ provide migrations.
 It assumes that the target attribute is there, and it's your responsibility to make sure it is.

 ### Explicitly specify target attribute